riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

     var subtitle: UILabel!
 ```

+You may have noticed that the button variables are all of type `UIButton!` which should look similar to optionals where we used `?` after a datatype like `UIButton?`.

+Using the `!` operator instead of `?` still makes the variable an optional, but instead it means we don't have to explicitly unwrap it every time we use it; this is called an **implicitly unwrapped optional**.

+We are using it here because we want to have class-wide access to the buttons, but we only want to create them once the view is loaded.
+For more info, here is an article explaining implicitly unwrapped optionals: [What are implicitly unwrapped optionals?](https://www.hackingwithswift.com/example-code/language/what-are-implicitly-unwrapped-optionals).

 ### Loading the View

 This function is what actually loads all of our labels and buttons into the playground live view.
 Here we create our `UIView` and we change its background colour.
 We setup the labels and buttons, adding them to the view, and then we give the view to the view controller.